serg-157/WT32-SC01-PLUS-MLX90640/README.md

 - [Linear interpolation](https://github.com/serg-157/WT32-SC01-PLUS-MLX90640/blob/main/src/interpolation.h) is used to transform 32×24 thermal matrix data into a 320×240 screen image, as well as a frame-to-frame softening algorithm.
 Both can be disabled from the user interface.

 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer.git) is used to provide user access to screenshots (.bmp files) stored on the onboard SD card.
-To download and manage screenshots, the user should connect to the board's Wi-Fi access point and follow this url: **http://192.168.4.1/**.
+To download and manage screenshots, the user needs to connect to the board's Wi-Fi hotspot and navigate to the local IP address in the browser.

 - EEPROM memory is used to store the boot counter and the measurable temperature range.